 - You may attach authorized devices (including desktop/laptop computers and gaming consoles) to the network.

-- You may set up a computer to act as a server according to guidelines published by Computing Services.
+- You may set up a computer to act as a server according to guidelines published by Information Technology.
 Consult the Resnet Server/Remote Access Policy for details on this.

 Unacceptable use of the campus network can include